csci3155/pppl-lab1/README.md

-# Principles and Practice in Programming Languages: Lab 1
+# Principles and Practice in Programming Languages
+# Lab 1

 This repository contains the student project files.
 If you are an instructor looking to re-use these materials, please contact me ([Bor-Yuh Evan Chang](https://www.cs.colorado.edu/~bec)).

-Refer to the [lab handouts](https://www.cs.colorado.edu/~bec/courses/csci3155/assignments.html) for details about each assignment.
+Refer to the lab handouts for details about each assignment.
 This file provides some information to help you get started with setting up your development environment.

 ## Integrity of the Course Materials